piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Changelog ==

+= 3.4.1 =

+* Fix an issue where a blank page was printed in WooCommerce 2.1

 = 3.4 =

 **Note: The template was modified.
-Please check your print-order.php if you copied it to your theme directory.**
+Please check your print-content.php if you copied it to your theme directory.**

 * Improved WooCommerce 2.2 compatibility
 * Fix an issue were shipping and billing addresses did not respect the WooCommerce settings